CartoDB/Windshaft-cartodb/docs/named_maps.md

 Params | Description
 --- | ---
-name | There can be at most _one_ template with the same name for any user.
-Valid names start with a letter or a number, and only contain letters, numbers, dashes (-) or underscores (_).
+name | There can only be _one_ template with the same name for any user.
+Valid names start with a letter or a number, and only contain letters, numbers, dashes (-), or underscores (_).
+This is specific to the name of your Named Map [template.json](#templatejson).

 auth |
 --- | ---
-&#124;_ method | `"token"` or `"open"` (the default if no `"method"` is given).
+&#124;_ method | `"token"` or `"open"` (`"open"` is the default if no method is specified.
+Use `"token"` to password-protect your map).
-&#124;_ valid_tokens | when `"method"` is set to `"token"`, the values listed here allow you to instantiate the named map. placeholders | Variables not listed here are not substituted.
-Variables not provided at instantiation time trigger an error.
-A default is required for optional variables.
-Type specification is used for quoting, to avoid injections see template format section below. layergroup | the layer list definition.
-This is the MapConfig explained in anonymous maps.
-See [MapConfig File Format](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/) for more info.

-view (optional) | extra keys to specify the compelling area for the map.
-It can be used to have a static preview of a named map without having to instantiate it.
+&#124;_ valid_tokens | when `"method"` is set to `"token"`, the values listed here allow you to instantiate the Named Map.
+See this [example](http://docs.cartodb.com/faqs/manipulating-your-data/#how-to-create-a-password-protected-named-map) for how to create a password-protected map. placeholders | Placeholders are variables that can be placed in your template.json file's SQL or CartoCSS. layergroup | the layergroup configurations, as specified in the MapConfig.
+See [MapConfig File Format](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/) for more information. view (optional) | extra keys to specify the view area for the map.
+It can be used to have a static preview of a Named Map without having to instantiate it.
 It is possible to specify it with `center` + `zoom` or with a bounding box `bbox`.
 Center+zoom takes precedence over bounding box.
 --- | ---
 &#124;_ zoom | The zoom level to use